 - If I have a documented learning disability, can I have learning accommodations with a remote learning academic plan?
 Yes.
 Please consult Judy Weaver, Director of the Academic Success Center (email@example.com), and your advisor to consider how remote learning might be impacted by your learning style.

 - If I choose remote learning, will I still have access to counseling services or student life resources?
 Counselors are able to meet with students remotely regardless of where they live.
-Students will be able to participate in virtual events hosted by Campus Activities Committee (CAC) and clubs.
+Students will be able to participate in virtual events that Campus Activities Committee (CAC) and clubs put on.

 - What do I do if I would like to take a leave of absence or defer my enrollment because of COVID-19?
 Students considering a leave of absence should contact their academic advisor to discuss their options and follow the standard procedures in the catalog.
 Newly admitted students who want to learn more about deferred enrollment should contact their admissions counselor.